 The Finnish grocery trade is characterised by the formation of chains and the centralisation of procurement and logistics.
 The situation is similar in the other Nordic countries; without large volumes it is impossible to be as efficient as necessary in vast, sparsely populated countries.
 Without sufficient cost-efficiency, prices would escalate, selections would shrink, and customers would have a poorer service and reduced accessibility.

-The structure of the Finnish grocery trade has also been changed by the migration to growth centres, the increased use of cars as well as a more extensive selection of goods and underlying IT development that has made the management of such selection possible.
-In 25 years, the number of market-size stores has gone down from nearly 10,000 stores to less than 3,000 stores.
+The structure of the Finnish grocery trade has also been changed by the migration to growth centres, as well as a more extensive selection of goods and underlying IT development that has made the management of such selection possible.
+In 25 years, the number of market-size stores has gone down from nearly 10,000 stores to less than 2,800 stores.
 Selections have tripled in 25 years.

-In 2017, the value of grocery retail sales was 17,592 million euros (approximately 17.6 billion euros).
+In 2019, the value of grocery retail sales was approximately 18.6 billion euros.
 Statistics and more information about the grocery trade in Finland.

 Grocery sales include VAT.